mathspp/mathspp/pages/02.blog/learn-pandas-and-matplotlib-with-pokemon/item.md

 By the time you're done with this tutorial, you'll know enough to get started with pandas on your own data science projects, you'll be able to use matplotlib to create publication-ready plots, and as a byproduct you will have learned a bit more about Pokémon.

-You can also [download the notebook](analysis.ipynb) if you want to have an easier time testing the code I'm showing and [be sure to download the data we'll be using](pokemon.csv)!
+You can also [download the notebook](analysis.ipynb) if you want to have an easier time testing the code I'm showing and [be sure to download the data we'll be using](pokemon.csv){download=pokemon.csv}!

 ## Objectives